Analogue viscous current flow near the onset of superconductivity: Introduction

-We will argue that this is indeed the case, and predict a functional form for $\sigma(k)$ almost identical to that in a viscous electron fluid \cite{Lucas_2018,Crossno_2016,Bandurin_2016,Guo_2017,Krishna_Kumar_2017, Ku_2020}.
-Our theoretical results borrow heavily from the classic literature on the BKT transition in two-dimensional thin films \cite{Kosterlitz_1973,halperinnelson,ambe_1980,pets_1981,rmp}; however, our perspective follows closely the more recent work \cite{davi_2016,dela_2018}, which is appropriate for the strongly correlated dynamics at $T_{\mathrm{c}}$.
-In our theory, the length scale below which the response will appear viscous is set by the typical inter-vortex spacing, which diverges as $T\rightarrow T_{\mathrm{c}}$.
-In a sufficiently clean device, it could be possible to image ``viscous" flow patterns on extremely large length scales just above $T_{\mathrm{c}}$.
-Such images could reveal fundamental information about the transport of strongly correlated electrons, which is otherwise invisible in bulk resistance measurements.
+We will argue that (\ref{eq:1}) indeed holds, with exponent $c=2$.
+This dependence on $k$ is mathematically equivalent to what happens in a viscous electron fluid \cite{Lucas_2018,Crossno_2016,Bandurin_2016,Guo_2017,Krishna_Kumar_2017, Ku_2020}.
+Our theoretical results are grounded in the well-established physics of vortex dynamics near the BKT crossover in two-dimensional superconducting thin films \cite{Kosterlitz_1973,halperinnelson,ambe_1980,pets_1981,rmp}, developed 40 years ago.
+The main result of this work is predicting the direct experimental signature of vorticity diffusion in non-local conductivities, which can in turn lead to analogue viscous current flows detectable in experiments.
+Our theoretical perspective follows closely more recent work \cite{davi_2016,dela_2018}, and is suited for the strongly correlated dynamics at $T_{\mathrm{c}}$.
+The length scale below which the response will appear viscous is set by the typical inter-vortex spacing, which diverges as $T\rightarrow T_{\mathrm{c}}$.
+In a sufficiently clean device, it may be possible to image ``viscous" flow patterns on large length scales just above $T_{\mathrm{c}}$.
+Superconducting thin films are thus predicted to be an excellent platform to realize viscous current flow patterns, more robustly than in normal metals such as graphene or GaAs.
+Analyzing this analogue viscous flow can reveal fundamental information about the dynamics of strongly correlated electrons which is otherwise invisible in bulk resistance measurements.